AlanYZWu/lunch-lotto-upgrade/README.md

-# CIS 3500: Lunch Lotto Starter
+# CIS 3500: Lunch Lotto Upgrade

 ## Overview
 This assignment involves enhancing a Chrome extension developed by one of the Top 3 winners of the MCIT hackathon.
 The project provides hands-on experience in web development, API integration, and collaborative coding.